matteo14c/HaploCoV/docs/source/data.rst

 Users that do not have access to GISAID can obtain the complete collection of publicly available SARS-CoV-2 sequences and associated metadata from Nexstrain, please refer to `here <https://nextstrain.org/sars-cov-2/>`_ for more information.
 Metadata in "Nexstrain format" can be obtained from `here <https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz>`_.
 Since these data have already been processed by Nexstrain using their *ncov workflow*, genomic variants are already included in the metadata file and hence **you will not need** to download genomic sequences and align them to the reference genome.
-However, Nextstrain data still needs to be converted in "HaploCoV" format.
+However, Nextstrain data still needs to be converted in *HaploCoV format*.
 This can be done by using *NextStrainToHaploCoV.pl* (see below).

 Important: providing "external" data
 ====================================